HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ## Internationalization

-English is written horizontally and the characters flow from left to right.
-But languages such as Arabic, Hebrew and Urdu, among others, are mostly written right to left and then there are languages and scripts — such as Mongolian, Chinese, and Japanese — which can be written in vertical lines, from top to bottom.
+English is written horizontally and the characters are read from left to right.
+But for languages such as Arabic, Hebrew and Urdu, among others, are written right to left and then there are languages and scripts — such as Mongolian, Chinese, and Japanese — which can be written in vertical lines, from top to bottom.
 Owing to this, things can get quite complicated.
 Both HTML and CSS provide ways to handle this.

 ### Direction